Aaron RamseyWelsh Footballer

 Aaron made an assist on his first Premier League appearance in a 4-1 win against Blackburn Rovers.

-His first Arsenal goal came in a 5-2 win against Turkish side Fenerbahce in the Champions League group stage.
+His first Arsenal goal came in a 5-2 win against Turkish side Fenerbahce in the Champions League group stage on 21 October 2008.

 Ramsey finished the season with one goal in 22 games in all competitions.